 Based on the law of compensation (aka cause and effect, or karma), a contaminated soul cannot have a place in the Spiritual Heavens or Paradise unless it is purified.
 This process will involve a period of suffering, the length of which depends on the soul itself – its will and awakening – as well as the help of other spirits.
 Eventually all souls will become cleansed and reach the point of their original purity.
 These spirits are able to assist others, both mortal and spirit, in overcoming their weaknesses and turning to God.
 If they desire, they can progress yet further.

 At his coming to earth, Jesus brought the news of the availability, and the personal example, of the Divine Love for both mortals and spirits, receivable through prayer to the Father and the operation of the Holy Spirit.
-The recipients are not merely purified from sin, but also filled with the Father’s essence, whereby they receive and become conscious of having immortality.
-They now become divine angels with abodes in the high Celestial Heavens.
+Progressively, through transformation of their soul, the recipients are not merely purified from sin, but also filled with the Father’s essence, whereby they receive and become conscious of having immortality.
+Upon a full transformation, they become divine angels with abodes in the high Celestial Heavens.
 Divine angels continue working towards turning humans and spirits to God, so they can grow from not only being divine children in the created sense but through seeking and receiving the Divine Love, they can partake of God’s nature and immortality and become God’s children in the full meaning of the term.
 What a glorious potential!

 The following reference was partially drawn on: